-Subjects must have a diagnosis of A1PI deficiency (i.e. genotype of PiZ/Z, PiZ/Null, PiMalton/Z, or PiNull/Null, or other "at-risk" allelic combinations [excluding MS, MZ, and SZ]) AND plasma antigenic A1PI level of $\leq 8 \mu$ M in order to meet eligibility criteria.
+Subjects must have A1PI genotype of PiZ/Z, PiZ/Null, PiMalton/Z, or PiNull/Null, or other "at-risk" allelic combinations (excluding MS, MZ, and SZ) AND plasma antigenic A1PI level of <11 μ M in order to meet eligibility criteria.
+A subject's past (prestudy) records, if available, may be used as an initial assessment (eg, a subject will be considered ineligible based on past record of PiSZ genotype).
 Results of these screening tests will be used to establish the subject's eligibility for participation in the study.